qtyi/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

 You can build and deploy with the following command:
 `.\Build.cmd -Configuration Release -deployExtensions -launch`.

-Then you can launch the `RoslynDev` hive with `devenv /rootSuffix RoslynDev`.
+Then you can launch the `Qtyi` hive with `devenv /rootSuffix Qtyi`.

 ### Deploying with F5